cyclozzo/site-templates/index.markdown

     ls ../repo
     i386    all     x86_64

-You have to add the `repo` directory to have FTP access so that `apt` can access the packages.
+You have to share the `repo` directory to have anonymous FTP/HTTP access so that `apt` can access the packages.

 ## Deploying Cyclozzo